 To ensure practices remain justifiable and lawful the Club will aim to make the necessary reasonable adjustments relating to all protected characteristics.
-This includes, but is not limited to, physical features and environmental adjustments in relation to any of its premises ensuring fairness and equality for potential employees, current employees and third-party contractors associated with the Club.
+This includes, but is not limited to, physical features and environmental adjustments in relation to any of its premises ensuring fairness and equality.

-The Club will take all reasonably practicable steps to ensure staff are able to participate in its business activities on an equal basis.
+The Club will take all reasonably practicable steps to ensure all are able to participate in its activities on an equal basis.
 You are encouraged to tell the Club if you need appropriate support/reasonable adjustments so that this can be provided.

 Recruitment and Selection

 The Club aims to ensure that job applicants do not suffer unlawful discrimination.
 Recruitment procedures are reviewed regularly, in line with the Equality Act 2010 and Safer Recruitment Guidelines, including but not limited to, to ensure that individuals are treated based on their relevant merits and abilities.